-Despite the public approval of Amendment 20, virtually anyone who has scrutinized the law is able to point out what they perceive as its flaws.
+Despite the public approval of Amendment 20, many who have scrutinized the law are able to point out what they perceive as its flaws.

 People on both sides of the fence argue that medical marijuana should not be a constitutional amendment.
 Anti-drug activists say the Constitution should be a place for only fundamental laws such as the structure of state government.
 Pro-medical marijuana activists say it is difficult to make changes to amendments and therefore correct what they perceive to be flaws in the legislation.

-Many are suspicious of the motives of Americans for Medical Rights, the group funding CMR, that is led by New York philanthropist George Soros, Progressive Auto Insurance CEO, Peter B. Lewis, and John Sperling, President of the Apollo Group, a holding company for adult education programs.
+Many are suspicious of the motives of Americans for Medical Rights, the group funding CMR.
+It’s led by New York philanthropist George Soros, Progressive Auto Insurance CEO, Peter B. Lewis, and John Sperling, President of the Apollo Group, a holding company for adult education programs.

-“The law isn’t specific enough,” says Norman Abetya, who, although he would benefit from the decriminalization of medical weed, is undecided on how he will vote on 20.
-If he were free to grow his own pot, he speculates his costs would go from $250 a month, down to $25 and his parents, whom he lives with, would be off the hook legally.
+“The law isn’t specific enough,” says Norman Abetya.
+Although he would benefit from the decriminalization of medical weed, he is still undecided on how he will vote on 20.
+If he were free to grow his own pot, he says his costs would go from $250 a month, down to $25.
+More importantly, his parents, whom he lives with, would be off the hook legally.

 Despite any misgivings, “In the end, I probably will vote for it,” he says.
 “It’s better than nothing.”